wp-graphql/wp-graphql-woocommerce/docs/content/introduction.md

 4. Set your GraphQL client endpoint to the GraphQL endpoint of your site.
 Typically, this is `your-store.domain/graphql`.

 ## What next?
-- If you’re looking to develop a client-side application, take a look at the [Guides](/guides).
+- If you’re looking to develop a client-side application, take a look at the <Link to="/guides">Guides</Link>.
 They walk through the process of developing some common components in a React /Apollo application using data provided by WooGraphQL.
-- If you wish to customize the WooGraphQL schema to fit your particular store, try the [Contributing](/contributing) section.
+- If you wish to customize the WooGraphQL schema to fit your particular store, try the <Link to="/contributing">Contributing</Link> section.
 You can find tools/utilities for setting a development environment and testing locally and with Docker, as well as tips for extending and change the behavior of the WooGraphQL schema.

 > ### A Quick Tip
 > Use **[WPGraphiQL](https://github.com/wp-graphql/wp-graphiql)**  to build your queries during development.
 WPGraphiQL come  equipped with an Explorer component for quick query building and a Schema Viewer component so individual types’ information can be searched.